 Make sure that the company you choose is both insured and licensed.
 They should do the work themselves, not outsource it out to another company.
 Finally, hire a company that will give you a written warranty covering their service.
 That’s the only way you can assure yourself of a quality termite treatment.

-Unlike many ‘fly-by-night’ companies, Suburban Pest has an extensive knowledge of how termites thrive in the Brisbane, Gold Coast, and Sunshine Coast areas.
-With that knowledge, they know what treatments work best in this climate and other conditions.
+Trust Suburban Pest Management.
+We have an extensive knowledge of how termites thrive in the Brisbane, Gold Coast, and Sunshine Coast areas.
+With that knowledge, we know what treatments work best in this climate and other conditions.

 We insist on hiring only the best-trained inspectors and technicians—those who keep up their training through continuing education.
 It may not be the cheapest termite treatment around—but it will be a termite treatment that will last, keeping your home safe for years to come.